 The Group manages insurance contracts issued by product lines and certain sub-categories, where each subcategory includes contracts that are subject to similar risks.
 All insurance contracts within a specified subcategory represent a portfolio of contracts.
 Each portfolio is further disaggregated into groups of contracts that are issued within a year (annual cohorts) for all contracts issued September 30, 2022 and prior, and within a quarter (quarterly cohorts) for all GMM and VFA contracts issued October 1 2022 and after.
 All PAA portfolios are disaggregated into annual cohorts regardless of their issue date.
-All portfolios are further disaggregated as follows:
+All portfolios are further disaggregated as or (iii) A group of remaining contracts.